Ray

 • Light rays are not tangible, they are a theoretical idea used to create a simplified explanation of light.

-• In reality, light is not composed of rays.
-More precise descriptions of light’s characteristics use terms like photons or waves.
+• More precise descriptions of light’s characteristics use terms like photons or waves.

 • A light ray is a graphical depiction of a slender light beam moving through either a vacuum or a medium.